Call4Cloud | MMP-C | Autopilot | Device Preparation

 It’s time to take a test drive with this new shiny Chromebook.
 Install all the apps needed.

-Open Onedrive and you will notice the app needs to be protected!
-And it will ask you for a pin!
+Open OneDrive, and you will notice the app needs to be protected.
+It will also ask you for a PIN!

-Now we know Onedrive is secured with an app protection policy try to download a file to the local storage.
+Now that we know OneDrive is secured with an app protection policy, try downloading a file to the local storage.
 You will notice it will be blocked because of a policy restriction!

 Okay, but what happens when you want to save an existing file in Word to the local storage?
 No sir!
 Your IT department won’t have it.